 - Do not require redetermination of eligibility for Medicaid/CHIP more than once a year 5

-- State has an online dual-benefit application for Medicaid and SNAP 5
+- State has an online dual-benefit form to apply for Medicaid and SNAP 5

 - Medicaid pays for maternal depression screening during pediatric/family medicine visits under the child's Medicaid 8